Downloading and using pipeline output

 To copy the code snippet, on the snippet tab or the snippet panel, click Copy.

-This example shows how to use your Tonic Textual pipeline output to create private chunks for RAG, where sensitive chunks are dropped, redacted, or synthesized.
+This example shows how to use your Textual pipeline output to create private chunks for RAG, where sensitive chunks are dropped, redacted, or synthesized.

 This allows you to ensure that the chunks that you use for RAG do not contain any private information.